vivekrajput566/vi-frontend-assignment/README.md

 1. Make sure that your vs-code is using same ts version as the current project
 1. Run `pnpm install` to install dependencies
 1. Run `pnpm run dev` to start dev server
-1. Run `pnpm run precommit` to check if your code passes ts checks and linter checks
+1. Run `pnpm run precommit` to check if your code passess ts checks and linter checks

+## How to sumbit the Assignment

+-   Fork this repository
+-   Solve the tasks and commit the changes in your repository (**DO NOT** open a PR on this repository)
+-   Deploy the changes to your preferred vendor (we recommend [Render](https://render.com/), [Vercel](https://vercel.com/) or [netlify](https://www.netlify.com/))
+-   Submit the assignment using [this google form](https://docs.google.com/forms/d/e/1FAIpQLSd-2gS4piDlG4IvAhW-e0494Z4oNiw04xoiTFZ9VOxf-QtVKQ/viewform)

-## Tasks
+## Assignment Tasks

 ### 1. **Add a new checkbox column**